InfuseAI/primehub-site/docs/concept.md

 ### Groups

+Groups which are arguably considered as projects are critical existence in PrimeHub.

 PrimeHub adopts the group-centric design, one of core concepts is **Group-Context** that users and various types of resources must be associated with one group at least.
-Based on the specified working group, users are able to access corresponding resources and perform features within the group accordingly.
-Resources are not viewable if no associated group.
+Based on the specified working group, users are able to access corresponding resources and to perform features within the group accordingly.
+Resources are not viewable if no associated group and not set Global.

-Groups, arguably, are considered as projects when multiple projects are being developed by a group simultaneously.

 See [Group Management](guide_manual/admin-group).